ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    }
    ```

-1. Next, lets do this from the other side by integrating the user with the reviews.
+1. Next, let us do this from the other side by integrating the user with the reviews.

    ```graphql
    extend type Review {